If you’ve heard the name “Lilly Singh” a lot lately, you might wonder who she is and why she is famous.

 She has raked in hundreds of thousands of dollars in brand deals over the years, with some reports suggesting she makes over $150,000 per video for sponsored posts.

-In 2016, she took home two Teen Choice Awards and was named one of the “30 under 30 self-starters” by Forbes magazine.
-Her authentic voice and relatable content are what many followers love about Lilly Singh, and her audience is growing by the day.
+In 2016, she won two Teen Choice Awards and was named one of Forbes magazine’s “30 under 30 self-starters.”
+Many followers love Lilly Singh for her authentic voice and relatable content.

-She’s the first Bisexual POC Late-Night Show Host …ever.
+Breaking Barriers: Lilly Singh Becomes the First Bisexual POC Late-Night Host

-Shortly thereafter, she was named the host of “A Little Late with Lilly Singh”.
-Lilly’s show replaced the famous Carson Daley after he announced his departure from the show “Last Call with Carson Daily”.
+Shortly after that, she was named the host of “A Little Late with Lilly Singh.”
+Lilly’s show replaced the famous Carson Daly after he announced his departure from the show “Last Call with Carson Daly.”

-With a successful first season, the show was renewed in May 2020 – but filming is currently on hold due to COVID-19.
+After a successful first season, the show was renewed in May 2020, but filming is currently on hold due to COVID-19.
+Unfortunately, NBC canceled A Little Late on May 6, 2021, with its final episode airing on June 3, 2021.

 Lilly has generally kept her relationships hush-hush.
-She was rumored in 2017/2018 to be romantically linked to Yousef Erakat, AKA Fousey from FouseyTube.
+In 2017/2018, she was rumored to be romantically linked to Yousef Erakat, AKA Fousey from FouseyTube.

 Yousef is a famous American YouTube star known for his outlandish prank videos.
-Often collaborating together, their romance was never formally confirmed.
+Although they often collaborate, their romance was never formally confirmed.

 Her journey to fame wasn’t always easy.
 It took years of hard work before she became a household name.
 She admittedly removed her first videos on YouTube out of fear of anyone finding them.